We're going Saus-tainable

 We partnered up with NZ packaging producers and eliminated 56 tonnes of new plastic coming into NZ, in just one year, by introducing rPET into our trays – that’s PET you’ve recycled at home, being re-processed into our trays!

-We set an ambitious goal that by 2025 ALL our packaging will be recyclable
+We set an ambitious goal that by 2026 ALL our packaging will be recyclable

 Trialling of new materials is well underway at our Kaiapoi plant

-All our packaging is recycable
+All our packaging is recyclable

 We’re going to be rolling out really clear disposal instructions on all our packaging for you.